Discussing Torah matters because the Torah matters

 In terms of its timespan, Genesis 38 is a long chapter.
 It spans close to two decades.

-Reading the chapter, we learn that Judah’s oldest son is put to death by God due to his evil deeds.
-This makes the man’s wife, Tamar, a widow.
-Tamar is then married to Son #2 as was custom in those days.
-But then unfortunately, Son #2 is put to death by God due to his evil deeds.
-Tamar, again a widow, is supposed to be given to Judah’s third son.
-However, the third son is too young to be married for the time being.
-So Tamar goes off to live with her parents while she waits on further word from Judah.
+Reading the chapter, we learn that Judah’s oldest son dies.
+This makes the son’s wife, Tamar, a widow.
+Tamar is then married to Son #2 (as was custom in those days).
+But then Son #2 is dies.
+Tamar, again a widow, is now supposed to be given to Judah’s third son.
+However, the third son is, for the time being, too young to be married.
+So Tamar goes off to live with her parents while she waits on further word from her father-in-law, Judah.

 After a long time Judah’s wife passes away.
 Judah becomes a widower.
-As a widower, Judah travels to a town where he encounters a veiled prostitute.
-For temporary payment, he gives her his staff, his seal and its cord.
+As a widower, Judah travels to a town where he encounters a prostitute along the roadside.
+A veil cloaks her face.
+For temporary payment, he gives this prostitute his staff, his seal and its cord.
 They sleep together and he leaves.
 A few weeks pass.
-Through a series of revelations, he discovers that he’s been robbed by the prostitute.
-He’ll never see his personal belongings again, or so he thinks.
-He decides to bury the matter because he doesn’t want to be a laughingstock among the townspeople.
+Through a series of revelations, he discovers he’s been robbed by the prostitute and he’ll never see his belongings again (or so he thinks).
+So as not to become a laughingstock among the townspeople, he writes off the loss and buries the matter.

 Three months later he learns that his daughter-in-law, Tamar, has become pregnant.
-The surprise pregnancy is problematic in his eyes, because she is the widow of his first two sons and she has yet to be married to his third son.
-How can she be pregnant if not for an act of adultery?
-Furious, he calls for her execution in public.
+In his eyes, the surprise pregnancy is audacious.
+She bore no kids to his first two sons; she has yet to marry his third son; how can she be pregnant if not but for adultery?
+Furious beyond measure, he calls for a public execution.
 “Bring her out and burn her to death!” he declares.
-The townspeople go along with Judah’s verdict.
-They bring her out to be killed, both her and the unborn life inside her.
+The townspeople like the proposal.
+They bring Tamar out to be killed, both her and the unborn life inside her.

 But Tamar does the most unexpected thing.
-She sends private word to Judah, saying, “I am pregnant by the man who owns these.”
-Lo and behold, the items that she references are Judah’s personal belongings: his staff, his seal and its cord.
-Her message adds (and this is key), “Identify please (ha’ker na) whose seal and cord and staff these are.”
+She sends word to Judah privately, saying, “I am pregnant by the man who owns these.”
+Lo and behold, the items she presents are Judah’s personal belongings: his staff, his seal and its cord.
+Tamar says then, “Identify please (ha’ker na) whose seal and cord and staff these are.”

-• Judah’s haker na was a manipulation: it was contrived to cover up Judah’s evil deed of selling Joseph.
+• Judah’s haker na was a selfish manipulation.
+It was meant to cover up Judah’s evil deed of selling Joseph.

-• Tamar’s ha’ker na was a plea to live: it was a plea made with such discretion that it covered up Judah’s evil deed of sleeping with a prostitute
+• Tamar’s ha’ker na was a selfless plea to live.
+It was made with such discretion that it covered up Judah’s evil deed of sleeping with a prostitute.

-By sending word to him rather than blurting it out or making a big show of it, she kept Judah from becoming the thing he most feared: a laughingstock.
-She also put her future in his hands.
-Judah, having repossessed his belongings, could have denied her message and followed through with her execution – a brand new cover-up of epic proportions.
-But this time around, Judah chooses a better path.
+By sending word to him privately rather than blurting it out in public, Tamar kept Judah from becoming a laughingstock.
+She also put her life into his hands.
+Because, after having repossessed his belongings, Judah could have denied the legitimacy of her plea and followed through with the execution – a brand new cover-up of epic proportions.
+But this time around, Judah chooses a more righteous path forward.
 He recognizes that Tamar did the same thing that he did, but she did it in the opposite direction: toward the good rather than the bad, toward life rather than death.
+And this made an indelible impact on him.
+She is more righteous than I,he says.

-The next time you and I see Judah, he is once again living alongside his brothers and their father.
-He is a changed man, a man who will go on to do what he does in Act III, Chapter 44, standing up for Benjamin and putting his own life on the line.
+The next time we see Judah, he is a changed man.
+He is once again living alongside his brothers and Jacob, their father.
+He is the man who will go on to display the selfless heroism of the third act, standing up for Benjamin and putting his own life on the line.
+It just goes to show how God can transform a person through a careful orchestration of life experiences.
+The person doesnt even have to be centerstage to receive main-character treatment.
+Judah is proof of that.

 My Take on Gentile Inclusion - Helpful Parallels